dbstjswo505/WMRN/README.md

     # inside the container
     horovodrun -np 8 python train.py --config config/train-tvr-8gpu.json
     ```
+if you do not use 'horovodrun', you can train the model with only one gpu.

 4. Eval weakly-supervised video corpus moment retrieval
     ```bash